-Before you road trip, let’s talk about the size of Australia….
+Before you road trip with kids, let’s talk about the size of Australia….

 Western Australia is Australia’s largest state, it’s HUGE just look at the map below, with a land area of 2,529,875 square kilometres (976,790 sq mi).
 However with approximately 92% of its 2.5m inhabitants pocketed into the south-west region, it is one of the most sparsely populated states.